Tom Campbell (radio personality)

 Campbell remained at KYA until 1970, then moved to KLOK in San Jose and KNEW in Oakland.
-Among his best-known advertising clients were Mathew's TV & Stereo ("6400 Mission Street, Top of the hill, Daly City"), Motor Music, Goodies Speed Shops and The Comfort Zone waterbed stores.
+Among his best-known advertising clients were Matthew’s TV & Stereo ("6400 Mission Street, Top of the hill, Daly City"), Motor Music, Goodies Speed Shops and The Comfort Zone waterbed stores.
 He would also make public appearances to promote local Pizza Hut restaurants before relocating to Southern California in the mid-1970s, becoming a ubiquitous commercial voiceover artist.

-In March 1974, the San Mateo and San Francisco County District Attorneys charged Tom Campbell and local stereo store owner Steven Matthew David (Mathews, "Top of The Hill" Daly City) for using what the San Francisco Examiner called “bait and switch” tactics.
+In March 1974, the San Mateo and San Francisco County District Attorneys charged Tom Campbell and local stereo store owner Steven Matthew David (Matthew’s, "Top of The Hill" Daly City) for using what the San Francisco Examiner called “bait and switch” tactics.
 David and Campbell advertised impossibly low prices on products that were conveniently out of stock as a way of luring customers into the store.
 David paid an out-of-court settlement of $80,000.

 Campbell also did weekly broadcasts through the Armed Forces Radio Network and visited troops stationed overseas and emceed concerts at Bay Area venues such as the Circle Star Theater in San Carlos, California (Tom Jones/Engelbert Humperdinck), Sandcastle nightclub in Los Altos (Zola Taylor and the Platters, The Coasters and Clyde McPhatter), and several oldies rock and roll concerts with scores of headliners.

 Campbell also briefly hosted a short-lived game show in 1980, Camouflage, which was produced by Chuck Barris and taped in Hollywood.
 Although Campbell never hosted another game show, he was later considered for the emcee position on Sale of the Century and presided over an unsold 1985 pilot for a revival of Gambit.